The Dollar Bottom

 The Dollar Bottom is a 1981 British short film directed by Roger Christian.
 It won an Oscar at the 53rd Academy Awards in 1981 for Best Short Subject.

 Plot

-Schoolboys at a public school set up an insurance scheme against being caned by the teachers.
+Schoolboys at a private school in Edinburgh set up an insurance scheme against being caned by the teachers.
 The scheme proves so successful that they float the company on the stock market.